Do Running Surfaces Matter in Marathon Training?

 Hill Running in Marathon Training:

-There is a place for hill running in marathon training, but too much of it can increase your chances of sustaining running injuries such as Achilles tendonitis and chin splints.
+There is a place for hill running in marathon training, but too much of it can increase your chances of sustaining running injuries such as Achilles tendonitis and shin splints.
 It is important to do hill running with moderation and stay away from it completely if you are nursing an injury.
 Remember when you do hill work in your training you are straining your Achilles tendon.
 Most of the good marathon training plans recommend one hill running session per week in the middle of your training season.
 In other words, you should not do hill work until you have enough base to overcome the stress caused by hill training.
-If you are new to running training, don’t rush into hill running, you may end up with Achilles tendonitis, chin splints or even knee pain.
+If you are new to running training, don’t rush into hill running, you may end up with Achilles tendonitis, shin splints or even knee pain.

 Marathon Training on Sand:

 Sand is a great place to run only if you are running for some few miles or for recreation.
 However, for marathon training, you should minimize the mileage run on the sand.
 Also whenever you decide to do some of your training sessions on the sand, be sure to stick to the compact sand.
-When you run on loose sand, you will strain your calf muscles and if you do it long enough, you may end up with Achilles tendonitis or chin splints as well.
+When you run on loose sand, you will strain your calf muscles and if you do it long enough, you may end up with Achilles tendonitis or shin splints as well.
 If you are a beginner training for the marathon distance or running in general, stay away from loose sand.

 Running on Hard or Paved surface:

 This goes without saying; hard surfaces put more stress on your legs.
 If you have other options for your marathon training and running, avoid pavements as much as possible.
 Even if you live in a city, try to find recreational parks and trails and do most of your marathon training there, it will save you the trouble of having to stop training due to an injury.
-Training on hard surfaces for high volume mileage such as in marathon training has been known to cause stress fracture, Achilles tendonitis, knee pain, and chin splints among other running injuries.
+Training on hard surfaces for high volume mileage such as in marathon training has been known to cause stress fracture, Achilles tendonitis, knee pain, and shin splints among other running injuries.

 Running on Banked or Inclined Surfaces: